 “That’s kind of a tricky question,” she says.
 “It depends on your area and what’s included in the builder’s package.
 New construction might seem less expensive — but if, for example, it doesn’t include landscaping, and that’s something you have to do yourself after closing, that can be expensive.
 A preowned home already has all that.”

 Buying an existing house does have its advantages, that said.
 Not only are things like landscaping usually already in place, but your timeline tends to be much quicker.

-Depending on inspections and contingencies, a standard home closing takes around 30 days — as opposed to a new build, which can take upward of six months, more if you end up on a builder’s waiting list.
+Depending on inspections and contingencies, a standard home closing takes around 30 days — as opposed to a new build, which can take upward of six months or more, if you end up on a builder’s waiting list.
 If you need to get into a place right away, it might make more sense to buy a preowned home.